August 28 2008 07:55 EDT

 Answer: "To be happy."

 2. Avrum Stroll and Richard H. Popkin, in their highly readable book, Introduction to Philosophy, isolate seven characteristics of a philosophical problem.
-These characteristics serve as a good introduction to mark some of the perplexing kinds of problems which can arise in philosophy.
+These characteristics serve as a good introduction to mark some of the perplexing kinds of problems which can arise when we take a philosophical approach to ordinary things.

 Philosophical Thought-Experiments from Metaphysics and Epistemology